Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     /// You might incorporate some form of reconnection logic that stores a player's state on
     /// the server side and can be used by the client to reconnect a player if disconnected
     /// unexpectedly.
 In order for the client to let the server know it is the "same client"
-    /// you might have implemented a keyed array (i.e. Hashtable, Dictionary, etc, ) to track
+    /// you might have implemented a keyed array (that is, Hashtable, Dictionary, etc, ) to track
     /// each connected client.
 The key value for each connected client would only be written to
     /// the each client's PlayerState.ReconnectionKey.
 Under this scenario, you only want the
     /// server to have write permissions and the owner (client) to be synchronized with this